- Educational, Employability and Mentoring activities

 Deutsche Bank also created wider opportunities for young people by running regular skills-building sessions and career development events at their London offices.

 All sporteducate clubs were provided with thorough training support and a comprehensive toolkit to help develop the best programme to deliver positive educational outcomes and capacity build the clubs.
 Examples of our bespoke training sessions include ‘How to motivate and mentor young people’ and ‘Delivering employability and educational activities’.

 - Building the evidence pool

 Another element that makes sporteducate unique is our Monitoring and Evaluation (M&E).
-Over the course of three-years, the progress of every young person on the programme will be regularly assessed against specific metrics for each of the programme’s five outcomes – attitude, attendance, achievement, aspirations and aptitude.
+Over the course of three-years, the progress of every young person on the programme was regularly assessed against specific metrics for each of the programme’s five outcomes – attitude, attendance, achievement, aspirations and aptitude.

 In collecting this data, Sported and Deutsche Bank will not only be able to review the programme’s impact on an on-going basis, but also by the end of three-years we aim to have built a robust and comprehensive pool of evidence to demonstrate the positive impact sport and early interventions can have on young people who are at high-risk of becoming NEET.

 The programme utilises self-assessment questionnaires, Views and Sportworks to collect this data.

 Download the full Sporteducate Programme Evaluation Report